How to Open a Healthy Restaurant

 Healthy restaurant concepts are gaining in popularity, showing in many different forms ranging from fine dining restaurants to food trucks.
 Unlike a fast food meal eaten on the go, a healthy restaurant meal can make a customer feel good about spending their money on the meal.

-However, while there might be buyer's regret for having scarfed down a plate of greasy fries or fattening pizza, healthy restaurant concepts are still a gamble.
+However, while there might be a buyer's regret for having scarfed down a plate of greasy fries or fattening pizza, healthy restaurant concepts are still a gamble.
 Like any new restaurant, owners should do their homework to assess if a big enough customer base exists to support their healthy eats concept.
-Otherwise, it might be the restaurant owner who suffers from buyer’s regret.
+Otherwise, it might be the restaurant owner who suffers from a buyer’s regret.